shapeshed/shapeshed.com/content/posts/webkit_to_support_font_face.md

-{
-  "title": "WebKit to support font-face",
-  "date": "2007-10-08T00:00:00+01:00",
++++
+date = "2007-10-08T00:00:00+01:00"
-  "description": "The news that the open source browser engine WebKit is to follow Opera and support font-face is great news for web typography.
-But more work needs to be done by the web community, browser manufacturers and font foundries.", "tags": [
+description = "The news that the open source browser engine WebKit is to follow Opera and support font-face is great news for web typography.
+But more work needs to be done by the web community, browser manufacturers and font foundries." tags = ["Typography", "Browsers", "Opinion"] title = "WebKit to support font-face"

-    "Typography",
-    "Browsers",
-    "Opinion"
-  ]
-}
++++

 ## What's new